 Engaging Faith Leaders

 Since the founding of the Climate Disobedience Center, we have worked to engage faith leaders more deeply in the prophetic potential of their vocation; from the Lobster Boat Trial, to the West Roxbury Lateral Pipeline, to Standing Rock.
-We have continued this work in recent years in new and interesting ways, including partnering with GreenFaith to train and coach the multi-faith delegation to People vs. Fossil Fuels in Washington, DC in the fall of 2021 and facilitating de-escalation training for the Massachusetts Council of Churches, Black Ministerial Alliance, Jewish Community Relations Council, and Islamic Society of Boston Cultural Center in preparation to defend democracy in 2020.
+We have continued this work in recent years in new and interesting ways, including partnering with GreenFaith to train and coach the multi-faith delegation to People vs. Fossil Fuels in Washington, DC in the fall of 2021 and to support their members to take bolder actions in many places in 2022-23, and facilitating de-escalation training for the Massachusetts Council of Churches, Black Ministerial Alliance, Jewish Community Relations Council, and Islamic Society of Boston Cultural Center in preparation to defend democracy in 2020.